reidpr/quac/sphinx/map_reduce.rst

   <http://en.wikipedia.org/wiki/Apache_Hadoop>`_, `Disco
   <http://discoproject.org/>`_) are difficult to install and use.

-- Frameworks assume that nodes have no performant shared parallel filesystem like `Panasas <http://www.panasas.com/products/panfs>`_.
-Therefore, they implement a non-POSIX distributed filesystem using node-local storage (e.g., Hadoop's HDFS).
+- Frameworks tend to assume node-local storage.
+However, traditional HPC clusters tend to have a fast parallel filesystem like `Panasas

-  While this condition is simpler from a hardware perspective, if you don't have access to node-local disks for whatever reason (e.g., they don't exist), you're in a pretty inconvenient situation.
-Typically, clusters like this *do* have a nice parallel filesystem, but support for using it directly is poor or nonexistent.
-You can of course run a distributed filesystem on top of the parallel filesystem, but this is an unnecessary level of indirection and throws away the convenience of the parallel filesystem.
+  <http://www.panasas.com/products/panfs>`_; node-local storage, if present,
+  typically does not persist between jobs. [#]_

 - Map-reduce jobs cannot be run incrementally; if new input data are added, the entire job must be re-run.

-``makereduce`` is a simple wrapper included with QUAC that solves these problems.
-It works on both a single node as well as in a SLURM allocation.
+``quacreduce`` is a simple wrapper included with QUAC that solves these
+problems: it is designed for a fast filesystem shared by all nodes and can take advantage of nonpersistent node-local storage.
+It runs on top of ``make`` for incremental processing and works on both a single node as well as in a SLURM allocation.

 Example
 =======